Feb. 19, 2017

 Regardless, neither Bloomberg or 60 Minutes reported on the many controversies within influencer marketing such as pay-to-play, inconsistent disclosure, native ads, expertise or “lack of” expertise, etc. At this point, I might as well shift gears and go on a related rant.
 Fasten your seatbelts.

-On the issue of an influencer’s “lack of expertise”, my general feeling is that lack of expertise is FINE – yes, fine – when it comes to the fashion, accessories and footwear influencers.
+On the issue of an influencer’s “lack of expertise”, my general feeling is that lack of expertise is FINE – yes, fine – when it comes to fashion, accessories and footwear influencers.
 Why?
 Because there’s visible proof that she (or he) tried on the clothes, shoes, bag or whatever.

 On the other hand, a person who is supposedly influential in the world of tech gadgets DOES need to possess expertise or at least niche knowledge.
 Think about it.
 If you’re little more than “a big booming personality” and you don’t know shit from shinola, you really should stick to what’s tactile, visceral, related to aesthetics, etc., etc. Y’know, stuff which for the most part does not require expertise.
 THIS is where agencies drop the ball.
 Agencies, you’re free to send me hate mail, but deep down you know I’m right.
+You look at follower counts instead of assessing expertise.
+Shame on you.

-shoutout to Ted and Meghan for the event invite!
+(Shoutout to Ted and Meghan for the event invite!)

 And agencies of all sizes have dropped the ball – I’ve seen it first hand – inviting “pretty faces” to tech events.
 For the love of God, please tell me how this is a go-to strategy.
 It shouldn’t be.
 Here’s why: Anyone, pretty faces included, can plagiarize a tech review – I’ve seen it done.
 And if the blogger doesn’t add a video to prove expertise, deception can (and sadly, does) flourish and A CONSUMER HAS NO PROTECTION AGAINST IT.